 The process of plate tectonics continues to shape the Earth’s continents and oceans and the life they harbour.
 Intrinsic analysis of particles and mineral, found in rocks, fossils and sediment, determines the formation of Earth at 4.6 billion years.
 The earliest evidence of life-forms begins 1.1 billion years later.
 Fossils of vertebrate appear in the 665-million-year-old rocks of the Trezona Formation of South Australia.
 One of the earliest known humans is Homo habilis, or “handy man,” who lived about 2.4 million to 1.4 million years ago in Eastern and Southern Africa.
 The entire history of humankind is but a miniscule fraction on the timescale of the planet.

-In human sophistication and purpose — my world, your planet, our galaxy, their age, my lifetime, our land and so on — it might seem as we have the rule of law, ownership, over and above existence.
-Objectifying actuality, in the same way, we fix ideas, materials and money in place — to make or break life.
+In human sophistication and purpose — my world, your planet, our galaxy, their age, my lifetime, our land and so on — it might seem as we have an overall rule of law, ownership, over and above existence.
+Objectifying actuality, in the same way, we fix ideas, materials and money in place — to make or break life according to our image.
 In just a few hundred years, humankind has taken the planet to the brink of destroying what has taken some 4.6 billion years to make.
 Damaging the biosphere, the Earth’s surface, hydrosphere, and atmosphere with the loss of wild lands, over-exploitation of the oceans, production of greenhouse gases, degradation of the ozone layer, and general degradation of soil, air, and water quality.
 Easy to speak of such things, uneasy to fathom.

 Our representatives, leaders, and companies sit around the table to negotiate the lot on offer.
 The more prolific the product, the greater need there is for resources to feed the result.
 Who sustains, who deprives, determines those who have the most leverage and those who survive.
 Who are we if we are not of country and family dependent on Earth in kind?
 What is Earth, if starved of biodiversity and ethical husbandry?